philbertphotos/osticket-alert-plugin/README.md

 ![Screenshot](Plugin-Screenshot_232.png)

 ## Configuration
-Create a custom Canned Response for that the system will send to the user Add the custom subject
+Create a custom Canned Response so that the system will send the canned message to the user Add the custom subject

 ## Install